Chocolate Coconut Balls are easy, decadent and made in one bowl with only 6 ingredients. They will be your new favorite healthier dessert!

 • Cacao or cocoa powder: I use cacao powder.
 It is less processed than cocoa powder.
 But you can use either.
 Some readers have had success using carob powder.

-• Vanilla extract and maple syrup or honey: I prefer maple syrup to honey because it mixes and tastes better (my personal preference).
+• Maple syrup: I prefer maple syrup to honey because it mixes and tastes better.
 You can also use brown rice syrup, agave or date syrup.

 • Coconut flakes: Use unsweetened coconut flakes.
-You can’t skip the coconut flakes because they make the balls.
+You can’t skip the shredded coconut because it “makes” the balls.
 You can’t replace them with coconut flour either because the flour is too “thirsty” and the recipe will not work.

 How to Make Healthy Chocolate Coconut Balls

-• Combine the ingredients: First, mix in the cacao powder and vanilla into the coconut oil.
-Next, whisk in the maple syrup/honey.
+2. Combine the ingredients: First, mix in the cacao powder and vanilla into the coconut oil.
+Next, whisk in the maple syrup.
 Finally, stir in the coconut flakes and oats until well combined.

-• Make the balls: Use a small scoop and form the balls.
+4. Make the balls: Use a small cookie scoop and form the balls.
 Place the balls on a parchment lined baking sheet.
 Then pop the baking sheet back into the freezer for another 30 minutes.

 Optional Add-In’s